Chapter 62:

 We had both heard the slightest sound of sand shifting over my shoulder.
 It was to my right, towards where Sharzin had been hiding.

-More magic surged through my body, and I could feel the exhaustion gripping my legs.
-I moved as fast as my feet would take me; this was all I could do.
+I surged the remaining magic through my body and down to my toes, as I felt the exhaustion gripping my legs.
+Moving as fast as my feet would take me, I pushed myself past my limits, feeling as the magic drained from me like the last drops of water from a bottle.
+This was all I could do.
 All I had left.
+One more attack.

-With a somersault, I retrieved my staff from the sand before lunging into the air, gripping my primed weapon firmly.
+With a somersault, I retrieved my staff from the dune where I had thrown it.
+Finishing the flip, I primed my legs like a spring before lunging into the air, gripping my weapon firmly.
 I was ready this time.
 Ready to strike.

 The dragon’s head rose, clicking excitedly as it prepared to spray down on a boulder where I assumed Sharzin hid.
-But I was already mid strike, and with a wild swing, I brought the staff down hard across the wyrm’s head.
-Attacking with enough force to snap the weapon in half, the wyrm wrenched its snout away at the last moment and instead splashed its acid against the wall.
+But I was already mid strike.
+With a wild swing, I brought the staff down hard atop the wyrm’s head.
+Attacking with enough force to snap the weapon in half, the dragon wrenched its snout away at the last moment and instead splashed its acid down to the sand beneath it.

-Falling, I channelled nearly the last of my magic and strength into a final throw of the splintered staff.
-The fragmented javelin struck true, driving into the wound Aesandoral’s arrows had opened in the throat of the monster, spilling more blood across the sand.
+Having reached my apex and beginning the plummet down, I channelled the last few drops of my magic and strength into a final throw of the splintered staff.
+I watched as the fragmented javelin struck true, driving into the wound Aesandoral’s arrows had opened in the throat of the monster, spilling more blood across the sand.

-Then, in response to my assault, the beast swung its head around, snapping at my helpless body.
+Then, in response to my assault, the beast swung its head around, snapping at my helpless body and trapping me between its jaws.

 Junime Zalabim